 - Look for user-friendly tools that offer the features you plan to use every day for an affordable price.

 Stay ahead of network outages and get the visibility you need.
 Intermapper is user-friendly, powerful network mapping and monitoring software for IT organizations.
-We offer a free, subscription, or device-based version to fit your unique needs.
+We offer a free version or a paid device-based version to fit your unique needs.